Herbert Blomstedt: Biography

 Blomstedt was music director of the San Francisco Symphony from 1985 to 1995.
 He led the orchestra on regular tours of Europe and Asia, and made numerous prize-winning recordings for London/Decca, winning two Grammy Awards, a Gramophone Award and a Grand Prix du Disque, as well as awards from Belgium, Germany, and Japan.
 After leaving San Francisco full-time, Blomstedt held principal conductorships with the North German Radio Symphony (1996–1998) and Leipzig Gewandhaus Orchestra (1998–2005).

-Blomstedt holds the title of conductor laureate with the San Francisco Symphony and is honorary conductor of the Bamberg Symphony, Danish National Symphony Orchestra, NHK Symphony, Swedish Radio Symphony, Leipzig Gewandhaus Orchestra, Staatskapelle Dresden and the Oslo Philharmonic Orchestra.
+Blomstedt holds the title of conductor laureate with the San Francisco Symphony and is honorary conductor of the Bamberg Symphony, Danish National Symphony Orchestra, NHK Symphony, Swedish Radio Symphony, Leipzig Gewandhaus Orchestra, Staatskapelle Dresden, Oslo Philharmonic Orchestra and the Norrköping Symphony Orchestra.
 At age 98, he continues to conduct, and in February 2025, he completed a series of concerts with the San Francisco Symphony.
+In October 2025, he conducted a series of concerts with the NHK Symphony Orchestra in Tokyo.
+In May 2026, Blomstedt conducted two performances of Gustav Mahler's 9th Symphony with the Detroit Symphony at Orchestra Hall.
+Also in May 2026, he returned to San Francisco to perform a series of concerts with the same program.
+Blomstedt conducted the first concert but was unable to complete the series due to health concerns.

+In 2026, Blomstedt was honored with a bust in the Stockholm's Berwaldhallen.

+Personal life

+Blomstedt was married to Traute, who died in 2003.
+They had four daughters.